usnistgov/FIPS201/_FIPS201/authentication.md

 {:latex-toc="6.2.2 On-Card Biometric One-to-One Comparison"}

 The PIV Card application **MAY** host an optional OCC algorithm.
-In this case, OCC data is stored on the card, which cannot be read but could be used for biometric verification.
+In this case, OCC data is stored on the card, which cannot be read externally but could be used for biometric verification.
 A fingerprint biometric template is supplied to the card to perform CTC authentication, and the card responds with a positive or negative biometric verification decision.
 The response includes information that allows the reader to authenticate the card.
 The